ackertyson/dock-ops/README.md

 provisioned via `docker-machine create`, I recommend checking out the `dock-ops-wrapper.bash` script included with this project.
-You can then do `dock use MACHINENAME` to connect to a remote instance, run Docker commands on the remote just the same as you would run them locally, and then `dock unuse` when you're done.
+You can then do `dock use MACHINENAME` to connect to a remote instance, run Docker commands on the remote just the same as you would run them locally, and then `dock unuse` to return to your local environment.

 If you have no idea what I'm talking about but have a Docker Compose app which you want to run on a single (i.e., non-Swarm) cloud instance somewhere, you